Velcatt/September-Wading-Pool/README.md

 This is my code for Epitech Pre-MSC September wading pool.

-It's a collection of exercises and utility made in python 3
+It's a collection of exercises, utilities and games made in python 3.13.7

 <p align="right">(<a href="#readme-top">back to top</a>)</p>